ctpbd/Employment-Test/README.md

 - Display the single post data in a dedicated card view.

 ## Step 5:
-- Upload this project your github repository
+- Upload this project your GitHub repository
-- Share your repository in this whatsapp.
+- Share your repository in this WhatsApp.
 - Whatsapp:
-  - 01889-992919
+  - 01639200002

 # If Need Any Help:

 - Whatsapp:
-  - 01889-992919
+  - 01639200002